AhmadYusuf19/AhmadYusuf19/README.md

 ## 🔭 What I'm Currently Working On

-- **Project A:** [A report which analyst video Game sales across the world in Power Bi.]
+- **Project A:** A report which analyst video Game sales across the world in Power Bi.
-- **Project B:** [i have previously worked on an interactive dashoboard in Power Bi which track the economic performance in Nigeria]
+- **Project B:** i have previously worked on an interactive dashoboard in Power Bi which track the economic performance in Nigeria
-- **Project C:** [i have also worked on a Webtraffic analyzer which help company monitor where tracffic there website traffic are coming from]
+- **Project C:** i have also worked on a Webtraffic analyzer which help company monitor where tracffic there website traffic are coming from

-## 🌱 Currently Learning

-- [A new skill or technology you're exploring, e.g., Advanced machine learning techniques in Scikit-learn.]
-- [Another skill, e.g., Cloud data warehousing with Google BigQuery.]

 ## 🛠️ Technical Skillset